MCDReforged/MCDReforged/docs/source/command.rst

 The following status can only be seen by users with permission 4 (owner)

 * The PID of the server.
-Notices that this PID is the pid of the bash program that the server is running in
+Notices that this PID is the pid of the bash program that the server is running in.
+Additionally the pid tree will be showed so you can have a look at the process structure of your server
-* Info Queue load.
+* Info queue load.
 If the server is spamming text the queue might be filled
 * The current thread list

 Hot reloads